junxit/us-congress-bills-110/metadata.md

 - 2007-09-04 — Placed on the Union Calendar, Calendar No. 200.
 - 2007-09-04 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-314.
 - 2007-09-04 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-314.
+- 2007-09-06 — Rules Committee Resolution H. Res.
+636 Reported to House.
+Rule provides for consideration of H.R.
+1908 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+All points of order againist consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+The resolution provides that the amendment in the nature of a substitute recommended by the Committee on the Judiciary, now printed in the bill shall be considered as an original bill.
+- 2007-09-07 — Amendment (A001) offered by Mr. Conyers. (consideration: CR H10292-10297, H10306; text: CR H10292-10294)
+- 2007-09-07 — Amendment (A002) offered by Mr. Issa. (consideration: CR H10297-10298, H10306; text: CR H10297)
+- 2007-09-07 — Amendment (A003) offered by Mr. Issa. (consideration: CR H10298-10300, H1306; text: CR H10298)
+- 2007-09-07 — Amendment (A004) offered by Ms. Jackson-Lee (TX). (consideration: CR H10300-10303, H10306; text: CR H10300)
+- 2007-09-07 — Amendment (A005) offered by Mr. Pence. (consideration: CR H10303-10306; text: CR H10303)
+- 2007-09-07 — Amendment agreed to Committee of the Whole
+- 2007-09-07 — Amendment agreed to Committee of the Whole
+- 2007-09-07 — Amendment agreed to Committee of the Whole
+- 2007-09-07 — Amendment agreed to Committee of the Whole
+- 2007-09-07 — Amendment agreed to Committee of the Whole
+- 2007-09-07 — Considered under the provisions of rule H. Res.
+636. (consideration: CR H10270-10307; text of measure as reported in House: CR H10285-10292)
+- 2007-09-07 — DEBATE - Pursuant to the provisions of H. Res.
+636, the Committee of the Whole proceeded with 10 minutes of debate on the Issa amendment.
+- 2007-09-07 — DEBATE - Pursuant to the provisions of H. Res.
+636, the Committee of the Whole proceeded with 10 minutes of debate on the Issa amendment.
+- 2007-09-07 — DEBATE - Pursuant to the provisions of H. Res.
+636, the Committee of the Whole proceeded with 10 minutes of debate on the Jackson-Lee amendment.
+- 2007-09-07 — DEBATE - Pursuant to the provisions of H. Res.
+636, the Committee of the Whole proceeded with 10 minutes of debate on the Pence amendment.
+- 2007-09-07 — DEBATE - Pursuant to the provisions of H. Res.
+636, the Committee of the Whole proceeded with 20 minutes of debate on the Conyers amendment.
+- 2007-09-07 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+1908.
+- 2007-09-07 — House amendment agreed to: On agreeing to the Conyers amendment (A001) Agreed to by recorded vote: 263 - 136 (Roll no. 862).
+- 2007-09-07 — House amendment agreed to: On agreeing to the Issa amendment (A002) Agreed to by voice vote.
+- 2007-09-07 — House amendment agreed to: On agreeing to the Issa amendment (A003) Agreed to by voice vote.
+- 2007-09-07 — House amendment agreed to: On agreeing to the Jackson-Lee (TX) amendment (A004) Agreed to by voice vote.
+- 2007-09-07 — House amendment agreed to: On agreeing to the Pence amendment (A005) Agreed to by voice vote.
+- 2007-09-07 — House amendment offered
+- 2007-09-07 — House amendment offered
+- 2007-09-07 — House amendment offered
+- 2007-09-07 — House amendment offered
+- 2007-09-07 — House amendment offered
+- 2007-09-07 — House amendment offered/reported by : Amendment (A001) offered by Mr. Conyers.(consideration: CR H10292-10297, H10306; text: CR H10292-10294)
+- 2007-09-07 — House amendment offered/reported by : Amendment (A002) offered by Mr. Issa.(consideration: CR H10297-10298, H10306; text: CR H10297)
+- 2007-09-07 — House amendment offered/reported by : Amendment (A003) offered by Mr. Issa.(consideration: CR H10298-10300, H1306; text: CR H10298)
+- 2007-09-07 — House amendment offered/reported by : Amendment (A004) offered by Ms. Jackson-Lee (TX).(consideration: CR H10300-10303, H10306; text: CR H10300)
+- 2007-09-07 — House amendment offered/reported by : Amendment (A005) offered by Mr. Pence.(consideration: CR H10303-10306; text: CR H10303)
+- 2007-09-07 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+636 and Rule XVIII.
+- 2007-09-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-09-07 — ORDER OF PROCEDURE - Mr. Rohrabacher asked unanimous consent that his requests for recorded votes on amendments numbered 2, 3 and 4 be withdrawn to the end that the amendments be considered as disposed of according to the voice votes taken in each instance.
+Agreed to without objection.
+- 2007-09-07 — On agreeing to the Conyers amendment (A001) Agreed to by recorded vote: 263 - 136 (Roll no. 862).
+- 2007-09-07 — On agreeing to the Issa amendment (A002) Agreed to by voice vote.
+- 2007-09-07 — On agreeing to the Issa amendment (A003) Agreed to by voice vote.
+- 2007-09-07 — On agreeing to the Jackson-Lee (TX) amendment (A004) Agreed to by voice vote.
+- 2007-09-07 — On agreeing to the Pence amendment (A005) Agreed to by voice vote.
+- 2007-09-07 — On passage Passed by recorded vote: 220 - 175 (Roll no. 863).
+- 2007-09-07 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Conyers amendment the Chair put the question on adoption of the amendment and by voice vote, announced that the noes had prevailed.
+Mr. Berman demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until later in the legislative day.
+- 2007-09-07 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Issa amendment the Chair put the question on adoption of the amendment and by voice vote, announced that the ayes had prevailed.
+Mr. Rohrabacher demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until later in the legislative day.
+- 2007-09-07 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Issa amendment the Chair put the question on adoption of the amendment and by voice vote, announced that the ayes had prevailed.
+Mr. Rohrabacher demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until later in the legislative day.
+- 2007-09-07 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Jackson-Lee (TX) amendment the Chair put the question on adoption of the amendment and by voice vote, announced that the ayes had prevailed.
+Mr. Rohrabacher demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until later in the legislative day.
+- 2007-09-07 — Passed/agreed to in House: On passage Passed by recorded vote: 220 - 175 (Roll no. 863).
+- 2007-09-07 — Roll call votes on amendments in House
+- 2007-09-07 — Rule H. Res.
+636 passed House.
+- 2007-09-07 — Rule provides for consideration of H.R.
+1908 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+All points of order againist consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+The resolution provides that the amendment in the nature of a substitute recommended by the Committee on the Judiciary, now printed in the bill shall be considered as an original bill.
+- 2007-09-07 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H.R.
+1908.
+- 2007-09-07 — The House adopted the amendment in the nature of a substitute as agreed to by the Committee of the Whole House on the state of the Union.
+- 2007-09-07 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+1908.
+- 2007-09-07 — The Speaker designated the Honorable Hilda L. Solis to act as Chairwoman of the Committee.
+- 2007-09-07 — The previous question was ordered pursuant to the rule. (consideration: CR H10307)